GitAlias/gitalias/README.md

 # Git Alias

-This project provides many git alias commands that you can use as you like.
+This project provides many git alias commands that you can use as you wish..

 Contents: